alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 Calling `FetchCurrentPriceIO` sends no request.
-It returns a pure `IO<decimal>` value representing a computation.
-Evaluating the expression that creates that value is one thing; executing the wrapped work with `Run()` is another.
-The point is not wrapping for its own sake.
-If the function returned `decimal`, the effect would already have happened.
-Returning `IO<decimal>` leaves a value that larger compositions can still work with before execution begins.
+It returns a pure `IO<decimal>` value that larger compositions can keep building on before execution begins.
+The point is not wrapping for its own sake: evaluating the expression that creates the value is one thing, and executing the wrapped work with `Run()` is another.

 Here, `Delay` means **defer evaluation**.
 It does not pause a thread, wait for a duration, or behave like `Task.Delay`.